mile888/adi/README.md

 # Tools and resources

-For image labeling we used [LabelMe](https://pypi.org/project/labelme/).
+For image labeling is used [LabelMe](https://pypi.org/project/labelme/).

 For model prototyping -- Pytorch and torchvision.